cherrygarcia/DissertationSeminar/defenseseminar.md

 Note: There were 3 cortisol outcomes that we examined in this analysis. [read the 3] These don't correspond to specific HPA axis dimensions, since cortisol wasn't measured under controlled conditions with standardized protocols, so I'm going to take a second to describe what these outcomes may reflect.

-Preinterview sample taken right before the interview. likely reflect any activity the adolescent was engaged in prior to the interview, foods, as well as anticipation of the new situation of being interviewred in her home by a researcher for ta survey on mental health.
+Pre invterview levels likely reflect any activity the adolescent was engaged in prior to the interview, foods, as well as anticipation of the new situation of being interviewred in her home by a researcher for ta survey on mental health.
 Something out of the ordinary!
 And relevant, because the HPA access is particularly sensitive to novelty.

-Postinterview sample right after the interview.
 The interview was specifically designed not to be stressful, so adoelscents probably became pretty bored over the course of the interview.
 The post-interview levels may relfect that as well as the fact that now the adolescent has been sitting down for 2 and a half hours.

 We also looked at slope over the course of the interview-- post - pre/ interview time. this can be thought of as a measure of recovery from this novel interview situation.